Engineering-Research-and-Development/iotagent-opcua/docs/user_and_programmers_manual.md

 According to the OPC UA Security Model the OPC UA IotAgent, acting as an OPC UA Client, can specify a "Security Policy" and a "Security Mode".
 Nevertheless, these requests must find a match with the OPC UA Server policies.

-You can specify the Security Policy/Mode pair through the ```config.properties``` file, and by modifying this section:
+You can specify the Security Policy/Mode pair through the ```config.properties``` file, and in particular by modifying this section:

 ```yaml
 ## SERVER CERT E AUTH